blueschistrocks/School_District_Analysis/README.md

 ### Effect on Thomas High School
 Since the math and reading scores were re-calculated the effect on Thomas Hight School was negligible.
-However, if the scores had not been re-calculated the effect would have been significant, see below for the Thomas High School Scores without the 9th grade class prior to the re-calculation.
+However, if the scores had not been re-calculated the impact would have been significant, see below for the Thomas High School Scores without the 9th grade class prior to the re-calculation.
 ![image](https://github.com/blueschistrocks/School_District_Analysis/blob/5b3604d5cf8a72544905f8617c70cf9c899ce176/Resources/THS_before_recal.png)

 ## Effect of 9th Grade Math and Reading Score Removal and Math and Reading Scores by Grade